georgexyz19/georgexyz.com/content/posts/python_count_with_dict.md

         d[color] = 1
 ```

-#### Setdefault Method of Dictionary
+### Setdefault Method of Dictionary
 This method is between the first two methods.
 Line count is also between 5 and 3.
-This methods uses dictionary method `setdefault`, which is also discussed in
+This method uses dictionary method `setdefault`, which is also discussed in
 Raymond Hettinger's python talk

 ```python